Ailton-F/Ailton-F/README.md

 High school graduate from IFRN - infoweb :book:

-Pursuing bacherlor's degree in C&T :book:
+Pursuing bacherlor's degree in C&T at UERN:book:

 I guess it goes without saying that i'm passionate about technology....right? :heart: